 Completely Remove the page from your website.

 If you want the page to just disappear altogether, then you’ll first need to remove or delete the page from the web server first.
-Then, use the Google removal tool as I just described above.
-You’ll need access to your website, of course, to do this.
-Either FTP access to your website or maybe even access to the content management system that you’re using will be needed.
+Then, use the removal tool as I just described above.
+You’ll need access to your site, of course, to do this.
+Either FTP access to your site or maybe even access to the content management system that you’re using will be needed.

 Password Protect the Page

-If you put a user ID and password (require one in order to view the web page) on the web page, then Google’s crawlers will not be able to use that log into the page to crawl it.
+If you put a user ID and password (require one in order to view the web page) on the web page, then search engine crawlers will not be able to use that log into the page to crawl it.

 Add the No Index Tag to the Page